agentm/project-m36/docs/unified_backend.markdown

 * information on which tickets received the children's discount is not recorded in the database.
 * if this discount code changes- for example, to make it seasonal- then the older ticket data in the database is not modified.
 This is correct since the ticket was already sold, so the existing sales data in the database should *not* be affected.
-* if we wish to calculate all past discounts- for example, to make a chart of discounts over time- the database cannot provide it because is not recording discount amounts (should it?).
+* if we wish to calculate all past discounts- for example, to make a chart of discounts over time- the database cannot provide it because the discount amounts were not recorded (should they be?).

 The client cannot provide the discount used at a previous point in time unless the client retains all previous discount functions.
 This implies that we would need to somehow version all the discount functions and know when to apply each function based on the customer's age and also when the ticket was purchased.